Jaluus/Automated2DMaterialSearch/Programm/readme.md

 # Possible errors:
 - Problem: `pywin32` is not working on your machine while controlling the microscope
   - Fix: Download `pypiwin32` with `pip install pypiwin32`

+# ToDo:
+1. Setup Apache Webserver to serve Images locally
+2. Write a Python-Flask CRUD API for the DB
+3. Write a Frontend to talk to the API